Volcanoes and Haciendas (Quilotoa)

 Minimum riding ability

-You need to be a capable rider who is comfortable in all paces across varied terrain.
+You need to be at least a strong intermediate rider who is comfortable riding at all paces across varied terrain.

 Pace

-The pace is varied depending on the terrain, with long periods of walk due to the altitude.
-There are plenty of opportunities to canter.
+The pace varies depending on the terrain.
+There are long periods of walk due to the altitude, alongside some trots and canters.

 Tacking ability and participation